su2code/su2code.github.io/_su2gui/Quick-Start.md

 permalink: /su2gui/Quick-Start/
 ---

-Welcome to the Quick Start Tutorial for the SU2 software suite.
-This tutorial introduces key features of SU2's analysis and design tools in an easily accessible format, taking only a few minutes to complete.
+Welcome to the Quick Start Tutorial for the SU2GUI.
+This tutorial introduces key features of SU2GUI, taking only a few minutes to complete.
 If you haven’t done so already, please visit the [SU2](../../docs_v7/Installation/) and [SU2_GUI](./../Installation) download pages to obtain the latest stable releases and installation details.
 This tutorial mirrors the [SU2 Quick Start](../../docs_v7/Quick-Start/) guide and requires both the SU2_CFD and SU2_GUI tools.

 This guide will help you: